stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 ## Introduction

-Swift should automatically derive properties for enum cases in order to solve two problems:

-1. Enums with associated values have been a serious ergonomics issue since Swift's inception.
-Developers regularly write verbose boilerplate because of this.

-2. Key paths are a powerful new Swift feature built around properties.
-Properties are struct-biased, so enums don't benefit from this feature.

-By making the compiler responsible for building enum properties, we unburden developers from the time-consuming task of maintaining and writing partial boilerplate, and we set the stage for enums to benefit from compiler-generated key path code.
+This proposal introduces ways to automatically derive enum case properties to enhance user ergonomics and reduce common boilerplate code.

 Swift-evolution thread: [Automatically derive properties for enum cases](https://forums.swift.org/t/automatically-derive-properties-for-enum-cases/10843/16)

 ## Motivation

+Automatic property derivation for enum cases solves two problems:

+1. **Boilerplate**: Developers regularly write verbose boilerplate to handle associated values.
+This is a serious ergonomics issue that lingers from Swift's inception.

+2. **Key paths**: Enums don't benefit from key paths, a powerful new Swift feature built around struct properties.
+Enums should participate in these advances.

+Allowing the compiler to automatically build enum properties unburdens developers from mainaining and writing boilerplate and sets the stage for enum types to benefit from compiler-generated key path code.

+### Associated Values

-When enums have cases with associated values, they become more difficult to work with.
-Extracting values requires case analysis, which means a `switch`, `if`, or `guard` statement and block.
+Enum cases with associated values are more difficult to work with.
+They require case analysis and pattern matching, complicating usage in `switch`, `if`, or `guard` statements and blocks.

 ``` swift
 if case let .value(value) = result {